Sacraments

 “But that you may know that the Son of Man has authority on earth to forgive sins he then said to the paralytic, “Rise, pick up your stretcher, and go home.”
 He rose and went home.
 When the crowds saw this they were struck with awe and glorified God who had given such authority to human beings.”
 (Matthew 9:6-8)

 Jesus Christ had the authority to forgive sins on earth and he gave this authority to his apostles when he said “As the Father has sent me, so I send you.”
 “And when he had said this, he breathed on them and said to them receive the Holy Spirit whose sins you forgive are forgiven them, and whose sins you retain are retained” (John 20:21-23.)
 “Only priests who have received the faculty of absolving from the authority of the Church can forgive sins in the name of Christ” (CCC 1495).
+“The whole power of the sacrament of Reconciliation consists in restoring us to God’s grace and joining us with him in an intimate friendship.”
+(Roman Catechism) ” Reconciliation with God is thus the purpose and effect of this sacrament” (CCC 1468) It has been the tradition of the church to celebrate Baptisms on Sunday.
+Baptism is the first of the initiation sacraments of the church and has the most symbols associated with it (name, cross, white garment, candle, chrism, water, litany of the saints, word of God, creed, etc.).
+The Church has encouraged us to celebrate the sacrament with a community rather than celebrate it privately.
+Thus we schedule Baptisms during one of the weekend Masses unless special circumstances exist.

 Reconciliation Preparation